obenland/wp-display-header/readme.txt

 == Changelog ==

+= 2.0.0 =
+* **IMPORTANT**: Version 2.0.0 breaks compatibility with WordPress versions prior to 3.2!
+* Added to Taxonomies and Authors.

 = 1.5.3 =
 * Improved user experience when current theme does not support custom headers, on activation of the plugin.
 * Deprecated settings functions for WP Save Custom Header in preparation for overhaul in v2.0.0